8Ginette8/gbif.range/README.md

   - *make_ecoregion()*: A function to create custom ecoregions based on environmental layers.

-  - *evaluateRM()*: polygon evaluation pipeline, currently under development.
+  - *evaluateRM()*: evaluation function to validate the species ranges with data provided by the users.
+Cross-validation process under development.

 ## Installation